annargrs/ldt/docs/source/Tutorial/relations/pair.rst

 Combining information from ldt word objects
 ===========================================

-All the information from various LDT resources is combined in the :class:`~ldt.relations.pair.RelationsInPair` class.
+All the information from various LDT resources (except :ref:`Distributional information`) is combined in the :class:`~ldt.relations.pair.RelationsInPair` class.
 Similarly to the :class:`~ldt.relations.word.Word`, it can work on raw string input and initialize all the necessary resources with default parameters.
 You can also pass pre-initialied dictionary objects (normalizer, derivation, lexicographic and distributional dictionaries) for faster processing on scale.
 See the docstring of :class:`~ldt.relations.pair.RelationsInPair` for the full list of options.